fiber/cvdb/README.md

 This software is still fairly young.
 It may have bugs.
 Use at your own risk.

-Fast lookups: A successful lookup in a large database normally takes just two to three disk accesses.
+Fast lookups: A successful lookup in a large database normally takes just two or three disk accesses.
 An unsuccessful lookup takes only one.
-Low overhead: A database uses 3072 bytes, plus 32 bytes per record, plus the space for keys and data.
+Low overhead: A database uses 3072 bytes, plus 32 bytes per record (36 in largeValue mode), plus the space for keys and data.
 Databases are stored in a machine-independent format.

 Fast atomic database replacement: cdbmake can rewrite an entire database two orders of magnitude faster than other hashing packages.